Mastering the Stock Overview Tab

 The "By Category" card breaks the health rating down by ratio category — Liquidity, Leverage, Profitability, Efficiency, Growth, and Valuation.
 This pinpoints exactly where a company is strong and where it's weak.
 A company can have excellent profitability but poor liquidity — a common pattern in capital-intensive businesses with slow receivables.

-Ratios broken down by category — pinpoints exactly where the company is strong and where it is weak
+By Category — pinpoints where the company is strong and where it's weak

 How to Read It: A stock scoring Excellent in Profitability and Growth but Poor in Leverage is a high-growth company taking on debt to fund expansion.
 That's a calculated risk — not necessarily bad, but you need to verify whether the debt is manageable.
 Go to the Ratios tab for the full detail.